nugamestudioclub/BehindYourBach/instructions.md

-Type in `git init -b main` inside your unity repo.
+Type in `git init -b main` inside your unity project.

 Type in `git add *` once project is generated.